Jasonlhy/VSCode-Hungry-Delete/README.md

 ## Limitation of API
 ~~- Only can register the word pattern but it cannot be retrieved~~

-After a fews month I found out that the API actually [can retrieve the word pattern](https://code.visualstudio.com/docs/extensionAPI/vscode-api#_a-nameworkspaceconfigurationaspan-classcodeitem-id867workspaceconfigurationspan), I think current implementation is acceptable and I am lazy to change it, but I am welcome with pull request.
+After a few months I found out that the API actually [can retrieve the word pattern](https://code.visualstudio.com/docs/extensionAPI/vscode-api#_a-nameworkspaceconfigurationaspan-classcodeitem-id867workspaceconfigurationspan), I think the current implementation is acceptable and I am lazy to change it, but I am welcome with the pull request.

 - The word range is undefined when the cursor is placed at word separators

 # Setting

 ## Change the key binding
-By default, hungry delete command maps to `ctrl+backspace` on windows and linux, `alt+backspace` on mac.
+By default, hungry delete command maps to `ctrl+backspace` on windows and Linux, `alt+backspace` on mac.
 The following snippet can be placed inside `keybings.json` file to override the default key binding, it sets `ctrl+shift+backspace` for the command.